 With the onset of the coronavirus pandemic, crowdfunding websites such as Kickstarter and GoFundMe have become an increasingly popular way for small business owners to stay afloat.
 The upside is that it’s often possible to raise the cash you need; the downside is that the IRS considers that money taxable income.
 Let’s take a closer look at how crowdfunding works and how it could affect your tax situation.

 What is Crowdfunding?

 Crowdfunding is the practice of funding a project by gathering online contributions from a large group of backers.
 It was initially used by musicians, filmmakers, and other creative types to raise small sums of money for projects that were unlikely to turn a profit.
-More recently, it has been used to fund projects, events, and products, and in some cases, has become an alternative to venture capital.
-With the onset of coronavirus, however, small business owners have turned to crowdfunding to raise cash to continue operating their business.
+More recently, it has been used to fund projects, events, and products and, in some cases, has become an alternative to venture capital.
+However, with the onset of coronavirus, many struggling business owners have turned to crowdfunding to raise cash to continue operating their businesses.

 Reward-based crowdfunding involves an exchange of goods and services for a monetary donation, whereas, in equity-based crowdfunding, donors receive equity for their contribution.

 This is where it can get tricky.
 As the agent or person who set up the crowdfunding account, the money goes directly to you; however, you may or may not be the beneficiary of the funds.
 If you are both the agent and the beneficiary, you would be responsible for reporting this income.
 Suppose you are acting as “the agent” and establish that you are indeed acting as an agent for a beneficiary who is not yourself.
 In that case, the funds will be taxable to the beneficiary when paid – not to you, the agent.
 An easy way to circumvent this issue is to make sure when you are setting up a crowdfunding account such as GoFundMe; you designate whether you are setting up the campaign for yourself or someone else.